Gas Leaf Blower Ban in US States and Cities

 Hawaii

 Hawaii, known for its environmental initiatives, has considered various regulations regarding gas-powered leaf blowers, particularly in tourist areas.
-As a sign of the state’s larger concerns regarding the environment, Honolulu has enacted ordinances restricting their use.
+Honolulu has enacted ordinances restricting their use as a sign of the state’s more significant environmental concerns.

 • Honolulu: The Honolulu City Council has been actively discussing the potential ban of gas-powered leaf blowers to address noise and environmental impacts in urban areas.